MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/Lab02/Lab02_Build_Desktop_Flow.md

 **Task \#3: Add Input and output variables**

-In this task, you will define the input and output variables that you'll use to replace the hard coded values recorded.
+In this task, you will define the input and output variables that you'll use toreplace the hard coded values recorded.
 The input variables will be used to pass data from the calling cloud flow.
 The output variables will be used to return data to that flow.